 The Kateel Durga Parameshwari Temple architecture resembles the Kerala style of construction.
 Apart from the deity Goddess Durga Parameshwari, one can also visit several smaller shrines inside the Temple Complex.
 After entering the Kateel Durga Parameshwari Temple from the main entrance, a huge rock can be seen just before entering the bridge.
 This is the Raktheshwari form of the Goddess from where she came out as a Bee to kill the demon Arunasura.
 The rock is worshiped three times a day and devotees offer tender coconuts to the rock as a symbol of their affection for the Goddess.
 The Temple also has shrines dedicated to Mahaganapathi, Shasthara (Lord Ayyapa), Kshethrapalaka, Nagasannidhi, Goddess Chamundi and to Lord Brahma.

-History and Legend of Kateel Durga Parameshwari Temple
+History of Kateel Durga Parameshwari Temple

 - The legend behind the origin of the Kateel Durga Parameshwari Temple is an interesting read.
 The source material is mentioned in sources like Markandeya Purana, in the Sahyadrikanda of the Skanda Purana, Sri Nirjararanya Mahatmayam and in Devi Bhagavatha Mahatmayam.